ceibensteiner/Molecular-Fireworks-in-NGC6946/README.md

+# Database for ngc6946

-## This routine is used by the group lead by Frank Bigiel in Bonn.
+This routine is used by the group lead by Frank Bigiel in Bonn.
 Several modules have been created by Adam Leroy and Erik Rosowlosky (written in idl).
-J. den Brok together with I. Beslic translated it to python;
+Jakob den Brok together with Ivana Beslic translated it to python;

 __version__ = "Molecular-Fireworks-in-NGC6946"
 for the paper: https://arxiv.org/abs/2201.02209